jaiderospina/ANTICIPACION_2025_AULA_R/ATAQUESCOMUNES/Grupo Cyber 3 (Luis Chavarro-Diego Esmeral-Edna Robles-Alex Guerrero)/README.md

 FUENTE: https://www.fortinet.com/lat/resources/cyberglossary/how-to-prevent-ransomware

 # 3. DENIAL OF SERVICE:
-Es un ataque con el cual se logra dene-gar el servicio de una pagina sobrepasando la capacidad de respuesta al saturar la pagina con mas solicitudes de las que puede gestionar esta, lo que genera un blo-queo o (denegación de servicio) al no tener capacidad de respuesta.
+Es un ataque con el cual se logra dene-gar el servicio de una pagina sobrepasando la capacidad de respuesta al saturar la pagina con mas solicitudes de las que puede gestionar esta, lo que genera un blo-queo o (denegación de servicio) al no tener capacidad de respuesta.(fortinet, 2024)

 _This is an attack that denies the service of a web page, exceeding the response capacity by saturating the page with more requests than it can handle, which generates a blocking or denial of service (denial of service) due to the lack of response capacity._
 ![image](https://github.com/user-attachments/assets/7c39c1e8-94e8-4f2c-9436-db2cb72871e4)